bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * When two row menu, flatten slider stanzas when lyric is expanded. (/)

-* Show played time within onCursor for both slider and lyric stanzas.
+* Show played time within onCursor for both slider and lyric verses. (/)
+    * Verse always has a cursor.
+    * Cursor animation always starts at 0 and ends at 1.
+    * Verse bar does not animate from 1 back to 0.
     * Choose temporary colours for before and after cursor when slider is not moving.

 * Have audio banner in main treatment be the same as title in audio.